mit-quest/nuclear-core-design/bwr6x6env/README.md

 ![Objective function](bwr6x6_objective_function.png)

-Of the 2M solutions, you should find 59 top solutions all with same objective function value of 0.016.
+If we set `w_p=0` when `PFF<1.35` then, of the 2M solutions, you should find 59 top solutions all with same objective function value of 0.016.

 ### Running the random agent: